uneebhassan/Assignment6_NNTI/README.md

 ### Utilizing SSH Keys for easier access

 #### Step 1: Generating an SSH Key
 To avoid entering your password on each login, consider setting up SSH keys.
-Start by generating a new SSH key:
+Start by generating a new SSH key.
+Note these commands should be run on your local machine not the cluster.
 ```bash
 ssh-keygen -t rsa -b 4096 -f .ssh/sic_cluster
 ```